mattpieterse/UNIFY-Project/README.md

 ### Contributing

 Feature requests and bug reports are welcome, feel free to leave a report detailing the issue and it will be seen to as soon as posssible, during the work week.
+Pull requests are welcome for minor changes and fixes.

 *Be sure to keep checking back up here for updates and roadmap changes!*